 Reducing calorie intake is often a successful weight loss strategy.
 While caloric restriction has been shown to actually improve hair growth and retention , crash diets and extreme low calorie diets deprive the body of the energy and nutrition it needs to function well.
 As the body prioritises its processes to keep you alive during a ‘starvation period’, it will neglect less vital processes such as healthy hair growth.

 Popular modern diets for weight loss include keto, paleo diets, and intermittent fasting.
 But all diets can have an impact on your hair.
-Learn more about intermittent fasting and hair growth.

 If you begin to exercise much more often or more intensely than your body is used to, it can trigger a kind of shock reaction in your system.
 This kind of shock can lead to telogen effluvium – a temporary hair loss or baldness, usually on the scalp – which means that your hair falls out more than normal.